daniel-perretz/Panorama-Registration-Stitching/README.md

 # Panorama-Registration-Stitching
-This exercise focuses on the process of automatic "Stereo Mosaicking" using a sequence of images that scan a scene from left to right.
+This project focuses on the process of automatic "Stereo Mosaicking" using a sequence of images that scan a scene from left to right.
 The main steps involved in this algorithm are registration and stitching.

 Registration: The geometric transformation between consecutive image pairs is determined.
 This is achieved by: